Robbie Grossman Player Props: Rangers vs. Yankees

 - The pitching staff for the Yankees has a collective 8.9 K/9, the 10th-best in the league.

-- The Yankees have a 3.74 team ERA that ranks fifth across all MLB pitching staffs.
+- The Yankees have a 3.71 team ERA that ranks fourth across all league pitching staffs.

-- Yankees pitchers combine to rank 16th in baseball in home runs given up (84 total, 1.1 per game).
+- Yankees pitchers combine to allow 85 total home runs at a clip of 1.1 per game (to rank 16th in baseball).

-- Schmidt makes the start for the Yankees, his 16th of the season.
-He is 2-6 with a 4.65 ERA and 73 strikeouts through 71 2/3 innings pitched.
+- Severino (0-2 with a 6.30 ERA and 28 strikeouts in 30 2/3 innings pitched) gets the start for the Yankees, his seventh of the season.

-- The righty last pitched on Sunday against the Boston Red Sox, when he went 4 2/3 innings, allowing two earned runs while giving up five hits.
+- In his most recent time out on Sunday against the Boston Red Sox, the right-hander tossed five innings, giving up three earned runs while surrendering seven hits.

-- The 27-year-old has amassed an ERA of 4.65, with 9.2 strikeouts per nine innings, in 15 games this season.
-Opponents are batting .281 against him.
+- The 29-year-old has a 6.30 ERA and 8.4 strikeouts per nine innings across six games this season, while giving up a batting average of .279 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.